The smell of Christ ∙

 REFLECT & PRAY

-The Father’s children bear within themselves the incense of the sweet aroma of Christ.
+Pause and consider.
+All children of the King bear within themselves the incense of the sweet aroma of Christ.
+How wonderful!

-Father how I long to smell like the Lord Jesus Christ.
+Father how I crave to smell like the Lord Jesus Christ.
 May I never lose His sweet fragrance.

 2 Corinthians 2:14-16

-14 But thanks be to God who always leads us in triumphal procession in Christ and who makes known through us the fragrance that consists of the knowledge of him in every place.
+14 But thanks be to God, who at all times leads us in the train of his triumph in Christ, and who, through us, displays the perfume of the knowledge of him in every place.

-15 For we are a sweet aroma of Christ to God among those who are being saved and among those who are perishing.
+15 For we are the sweet scent of Christ in God to those who are destined for salvation and to those who are destined for destruction.

-16 To the latter an odor from death to death, but to the former a fragrance from life to life.
-And who is adequate for these things?
+16 To the one we are a perfume from death, to the other a perfume from life to life.
+And who is adequate for these tasks?
+(Barclay)

 The aroma of the Lord Jesus Christ is perceived differently by believers and unbelievers.
-For believers it has a very pleasant smell, like a life-enhancing balm.
+For children of the King, it has a very pleasant smell, like a life-enhancing balm.
 But for unbelievers it has a dreadful stench, it is reminiscent of death and doom.
 It is a deadly, frightening odor, from death to death.

 The same word that brings life to one group brings death to another.
 “Paul was not unfamiliar with the notion of a message that could be both healing and poisonous in its effects” (Shillington).
 Anyone would feel inadequate conveying such a message.